XHEOE-FM: History

 XHEOE began as XEOE-AM 810, with a concession awarded on November 16, 1961.
 It was owned by José Horacio Septién and transferred to Radio Amistad, S.A. in 1969.

 This station and co-owned XHRPR-FM in Tuxtla Gutiérrez began broadcasting El Heraldo Radio on September 21, 2020, flipping from a romantic format known as Romántica.
 On April 1, 2022, Heraldo Radio dropped eight stations, including XHEOE, as affiliates.

+In December 2022 the station went from Romántica to Dimensión FM.